Tamron 17-28mm f/2.8 Di III RXD Full Review

 Vignetting

-Vignetting is consequent at full aperture, especially at short focal lengths.
-While it reduces as you close, it still remains a bit.
+Vignetting is quite pronounced at full aperture, especially at the shortest focal lengths.
+It decreases as you stop down, but it does not disappear completely.

-Here is an example of vignetting at 17mm and f/2.8 and f/5.6 which is then corrected with software.
+Here is an example of vignetting at 17mm and f/2.8, then at f/5.6, followed by the corrected version in software.

 Chromatic aberrations